p1ng-request/docs/templates/HubSpot/HubSpot_Get_contact_from_email.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This template get contact from HubSpot with email.
+**Description :** This notebook get a contact from HubSpot using its email.
+Data will be returned as json with keys:
+- 'id': number,
+- 'properties': dict
+- 'createdAt': datetime
+- 'updatedAt': datetime
+- 'archived': boolean

 ## Input